slint-ui/slint/README.md

 We are passionate about software - API design, cross-platform software development and user interface components.
-Our aim is to make developing user interfaces fun for everyone: from JavaScript, C++, or Rust developers all the way to UI/UX designers.
+Our aim is to make developing user interfaces fun for everyone: from Python, JavaScript, C++, or Rust developers all the way to UI/UX designers.
 We believe that software grows organically and keeping it open source is the best way to sustain that growth.
 Our team members are located remotely in Germany.